t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Edge Caching

 A purpose of local caching may be to enable local data processing (e.g., pre-processing or analysis), or to enable delayed virtual or physical shipping.
 A responsibility of the edge caching component is to manage data persistence, e.g., to schedule removal of data when it is no longer needed.
-Another aspect of this component may be to authenticate an encrypt data.
+Another aspect of this component may be to authenticate and encrypt data.
 It can for example take the form of a distributed storage system, and deal with related issues, e.g., reaching and maintaining data consistency; enabling efficient access to data, for example using some form of sharding.

+### Other Services

+Data generated by IoT devices and associated information obtained from the access network may be used to provide high level services such as end device location, radio network information and bandwidth management.

+## Application Components

+### IoT End Devices Management

+IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc.
+Edge computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.

 ### Data Management

 With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
 Data may therefore need to be classified (e.g., in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
 IoT edge computing will face challenges in term of, for example, programmability, naming, data abstraction, data service management and data discovery (discussed in communication brokering).
 Furthermore, while edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
 Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.

-### Other Services

-Data generated by IoT devices and associated information obtained from the access network may be used to provide high level services such as end device location, radio network information and bandwidth management.
+## Simulation and Emulation Environments

+IoT Edge Computing brings new challenges to simulation and emulation tools used by researchers and developers.
+A varied set of applications, network and computing technologies can coexist in a distributed system, which make modelling difficult.
+Scale, mobility and resource management are additional challenges [SimulatingFog].

+Tools include simulators, where simplified application logic runs on top of a fog network model, and emulators, where actual applications can be deployed, typically in software containers, over a cloud infrastructure (e.g. Docker, Kubernetes) itself running over a network emulating edge network conditions such as variable delays, throughput and mobility events.
+To gain in scale, emulated and simulated systems can be used together in hybrid federation-based approaches [PseudoDynamicTesting], while to gain in realism physical devices can be interconnected with emulated systems.
+Examples of related work and platforms include the publicly accessible MEC sandbox work recently initiated in ETSI [ETSI_Sandbox], and open source simulators and emulators ([AdvantEDGE] emulator and tools cited in [SimulatingFog]).

 # Security Considerations